Onboarding Instructors

 Remember to keep your receipts – you need to add the copies to the document.

 Money will be transfered within a couple of days.
+Fees might be taken off from UK banks, you might want to look into alternative accounts like https://wise.com/de/

 Pay for school camps and holiday camps

-We pay half a days preparation for each school camp, so you do have time to write up some flipcharts, finish planning your days and get ready for camp.
 School camps run Monday to Thursday evening – which makes it 4 full days .This varies for Holiday camps, these are week-long camps.
 Payment details will be in your contract.

 German Taxes

 The instructor is solely responsible to declare their own taxes in their home country.
-You can claim back your taxes that you paid in Germany, depending on your earnings in the UK.
-The deadline for your tax claim for the season 2022 is the end of september 2023.
+You might be able claim back your taxes that you paid in Germany, depending on your earnings in the UK and your passport (UK passport might not be able to claim the money back) back.Remember: Taxes can only be claimed the following year.

 Cancellation Policy

 If a camp week has to be cancelled we will try to offer the instructor an alternative date (This has never happened for a schoolcamp) If we don’t get enough bookings for our holiday camps we will let you know in advance – but as bookings come in very short notice this might be a last minute confirmation.
-We had fully booked holiday camps for the last seasons, with Easter Camp groups being very last minute.
+If the instructor gets ill, we would really appreciate immediate notice and help with looking for a replacement.
+I would advise you to cover insurance for cancelled flights on a travel insurance policy.
+Unless you have a super cheap Ryan Air flight, where the damage is slightly less.